BU-EC551/FPGAng/readme.md

 ```

 ### Autonomous Control
-We mounted 4 ultrasonic sensors on the RC car, 2 on the front and one on either side.
 The car will stop if there is an obstacle in front of it, and then read the distance sensed by all 4 sensors.
 If it is too close to the obstacle in front of it, it will back up.
 If not, it will check the distance on both sides and turn the direction in which there is more room (i.e. in which the closest obstacle is farthest away).